 Follow-up services for victim-survivors from Advocates to End Domestic Violence includes court accompaniment, assistance with reimbursement for medical treatment, and counseling and assistance with protection orders.

-This information was collected from Advocates to End Domestic Violence on October 4 and October 12, 2018.
+This information was collected from Advocates to End Domestic Violence June 13, 2024

 Rape kits are sent to the Washoe County Crime Lab for testing.